 By state law, parents have the responsibility to send their students to school.
 Failure to do so may result in a report being filed with appropriate legal authorities.
 Also, by state law, if a student misses ten consecutive school days and the school has not been notified of the reason for the absence, the school is required to withdraw the student from school.
 Attendance is important and vital to a student's education.
-The attendance phone number is 625-3502 x 1512.
+Any questions regarding attendance should be directed to the attendance clerk at 625-3502 x 1512.